ShaikBhijalani/M1_app_hotel-management-system/5_Report/README.md

 * This Application can viewing the customer details who are booking the room and also change the details also.
 * This Application can delete the record whenever the customer wants to leave.

+LOW LEVEL REQUIREMENTS:

+* If anyone give the wrong details in this application,it tells us u enter the wrong details.
+* This Application once delete the information,we cannot retrieve them.
+* This Application having the records of who you want the information regarding the customer.